Frankenstein: The True Story: Production

 The character of Dr Polidori (James Mason), who did not appear in the original novel, was based on the character of Doctor Septimus Pretorius (Ernest Thesiger) from Universal Pictures' Bride of Frankenstein, but named after the real-life John Polidori, an acquaintance of Frankenstein author Mary Shelley who was part of the competition that produced her novel.
 Polidori's own contribution was the first modern vampire story The Vampyre (1819).

 A notable feature of the production is that, instead of being ugly from the start, the Creature (Michael Sarrazin) is portrayed as physically beautiful, but then becoming increasingly hideous as the film progresses.
 The make-up was by Hammer horror veteran artist Roy Ashton.
+The film has been described as Sarrazin's most acclaimed efforts of the 1970s.

 The film was broadcast on NBC in late 1973 in two 90-minute parts, but often is seen edited into a single film.
 Its DVD debut date was September 26, 2006.
 Included at the beginning is a short introduction featuring James Mason wandering through St John's Wood churchyard in London.
 He suggests that this is where Mary Shelley is buried, which is incorrect (she is in fact buried in the family plot in Dorset) despite standing beside a gravestone bearing her name.

-The film's development and production has been detailed extensively in Little Shoppe of Horrors #38 - which was released in June 2017 - by film director/historian Sam Irvin, who served as guest editor on this issue.
+The film's development and production has been detailed extensively in Little Shoppe of Horrors #38 – which was released in June 2017 – by film director/historian Sam Irvin, who served as guest editor on this issue.
 He has also covered the production of the film in his book The Epic Saga Behind Frankenstein: The True Story, released in 2023.